We're sharing comprehensive data and analyses on young people's participation and influence on the 2020 election.

 Youth Voting in 2020

-Election Day marks the end of an unprecedented election cycle in which young people coped with a pandemic, took to the streets, and cast early ballots in record numbers.
-As the votes are counted, we're providing data and insights on youth engagement and impact at every level in the 2020 election.
+The 2020 election cycle was unprecedented: young people coped with a pandemic, took to the streets, and cast early ballots in record numbers.
+Our in-depth analyses of youth participating we're providing data and insights on their engagement and impact at every level in the 2020 election.

 2020 Youth Poll